Areal Technology: Market introduction (1990–1991)

 In November 1990, Sanyo announced as part of separate agreements that they had given Areal $7 million in equity infusion and inked a deal to with Areal produce to produce their MD-2000 series of disk drives in volume quantities.
 The first product in the line, the MD-2060, was capable of storing 60 MB on a single glass platter, with two read heads for each side of the platter.
 It was introduced in late November 1990 in evaluation quantities, these samples manufactured by Areal's employees in Point Area.
 Areal by December 1990 had 60 employees total.

-Sanyo began producing the MD-2060 in volume quantities in February 1991, after Areal had received their first large contract from Disk Technologies Corporation of Florida worth $4 million in December 1990.
-The MD-2060 was the first hard drive made with glass platters available on the market, narrowly beating out Toshiba with their 40-MB MK-1122FC, made with glass platters and produced in volume beginning in April 1991.
-Toshiba's factories were able to produce much more than Sanyo's, with the former producing in excess of 1,000 units per month.
-Toshiba themselves outfitted their laptops with Areal's drives in the same year, however, due to their higher capacity.
+Sanyo began producing the MD-2060 in volume quantities in early 1991, after Areal had received their first large contract from Disk Technologies Corporation of Florida worth $4 million in December 1990.
+The MD-2060 was one of the first hard drives made with glass platters available on the mass market.
+Toshiba, another pioneer in the glass platter space, outfitted their own laptops with Areal's drives in the same year, due to their higher capacity.
 Areal reached peak employment of 105 workers in February 1991.